top of page

 God told Cain he would suffer vengeance seven times over.

-The Lord put a mark on Cain so that no one who found him would kill him
+The Lord put a mark on Cain so that no one would kill him

-God expelled Cain from the family, and he had to go find a new group of people to live with in the land of Nod.
+God expelled Cain from the family, and he found a new group of people to live with in the land of Nod.

 Genesis 4:8-10